Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Eli Waters has a lower income level compared to national averages, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Eli Waters is $41,602, with an average income of $52,305.
-This compares to figures for the Rest of Qld's median income of $53,146 and average income of $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Eli Waters would be approximately $45,725 (median) and $57,488 (average) as of September 2025.
-Census data from 2021 shows income levels in Eli Waters fall between the 4th and 5th percentiles nationally for household, family, and personal incomes.
-Income analysis reveals that 32.5% of Eli Waters' population, equating to 1,470 individuals, falls within the $800 - $1,499 income range, contrasting with metropolitan regions where the $1,500 - $2,999 bracket leads at 31.7%.
-Housing affordability pressures are severe in Eli Waters, with only 83.0% of income remaining after housing costs, ranking at the 5th percentile nationally.
+The suburb of Eli Waters had a lower income level than average nationally in financial year 2023, according to ATO data aggregated by AreaSearch.
+The median income among taxpayers was $41,602 and the average income stood at $52,305, compared to figures for Rest of Qld's of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimates as of September 2025 would be approximately $45,725 (median) and $57,488 (average).
+Census 2021 income data shows household, family and personal incomes in Eli Waters all fall between the 4th and 5th percentiles nationally.
+Income analysis reveals 32.5% of the population (1,472 individuals) fall within the $800 - 1,499 income range, contrasting with metropolitan regions where the $1,500 - 2,999 bracket leads at 31.7%.
+Housing affordability pressures are severe, with only 83.0% of income remaining after housing costs, ranking at the 5th percentile nationally.

 Frequently Asked Questions - Income